 Good communication along the supply chain isn’t enough to keep all heavy ads off a page.
 Think back to when Flash was being phased out — for years, publishers continued getting Flash ad content, regardless of publisher specs and industry guidance.

-There are preventive measures publishers can take, though they are not all equally reliable.
-Google has put forth resources for developers to test HAI on their sites.
+There are preventive measures publishers can take, although they are not all equally reliable.
+For example, Google offers resources for developers to test HAI on their sites.
 A publisher’s team can use it to select ad content and see any “ad removed” messages HAI would have displayed.

-There’s no consensus on the share of heavy ads blocked because of data and network bandwidth, versus CPU drain.
+There’s no consensus on the share of heavy ads blocked because of data and network bandwidth versus CPU drain.
 There’s also no agreement as to whether heavy ads are more likely to come from programmatic or direct advertising.
-Moreover, cryptomining attacks will often come through broad ad content verticals.
+Moreover, crypto-mining attacks often come through broad ad content verticals.
 GeoEdge has found that the most egregious heavy ads, including ads that use up to 75% of CPU, come through the “internet” content category.
-With spot-checking being such an ineffective strategy, publishers must consider ad quality tools specifically designed to protect all of their inventory from disruptive and revenue-threatening heavy ads.
+Since spot checking is such an ineffective strategy, publishers must consider ad quality tools specifically designed to protect all their inventory from disruptive and revenue-threatening heavy ads.

 Navigating HAI Reporting

-Publishers need to take control over their inventory and reporting to prevent user experience and monetization from being compromised by heavy ads and error messages.
-They need an ad quality solution that is efficient and consistently reliable.
+That’s why publishers need to take control over their inventory and reporting to prevent user experience and revenue from being compromised by heavy ads and error messages on their website.
+A reporting API isn’t enough.
+They need an ad-quality solution that can enable heavy ad intervention is efficient and consistently reliable.